gwingwin-cc/react-components/README.md

 # React Component Library

+- InputNumber: normal input implement for improve user UX reable comma and decimal.

 A collection of different UI components for React projects, written in TypeScript.

 this project use template from https://github.com/Aakash1103Jha/react-component-lib

-## Component

-- InputNumber: normal input implement for improve user UX reable comma and decimal.

 ## Stack: